Sacramento California, USA Travel Guide

 Prioritize attractions based on your interests and available time.
 Combine nearby sites for efficient exploration.

-For detailed historical context, research topics like the Gold Rush before your visit.
+For detailed historical context, research topics like the The Quest for gold before your visit.